 A separate final classification will be made at the end of each race.
-The addition of the points obtained with each race will determine the Women's World championship winner.
+The addition of the points obtained with each race will determine the Ladies World championship winner.

-324 - SKI JUNIORS WORLD CHAMPIONSHIP
+324 - SKI JUNIORS

 The objective of the category is to make the young people aware of this sport.
-The age to take part in the competitions is fixed between 7 and 16 years.
+The age to take part in the competitions is fixed between 7 and 15 years.
 According to the legislation of the organizing country the minimum age will be adapted and in this case the race cannot be taken into account for the final classification.
-The Ski Juniors' categories will be open in so far as there are at least 8 pilots committed.
-The inscription is free and it do not have there "Proportional Travel Money"
+The inscription is free and "Proportional Travel Money" is not allocated.
+UIM Aquabike rules are applicable.